Year of Call:

 In FCA v R Ltd 2016

-Advised and represented a very well-known internet brand in respect of an FCA investigation into miss-selling of shares and capital.
+Advised and represented a very well-known internet brand with respect to an FCA investigation into miss-selling of shares and capital.

 Re Offshore Gaming Co.
 2016

-Advised regarding asset tracing and off-shore gaming law in the context of heavy commercial litigation arising out of a shareholder dispute.
+Advised on asset tracing and off-shore gaming law in the context of heavy commercial litigation arising out of a shareholder dispute.

 Re Brydge 2015

 Advised venture capitalist firm on the law, principles and rules governing a complex and novel investment scheme.

 Advised three US lenders on the relevant law, FCA principles and rules applicable to consumer credit licences for “payday loans”.